Modfwango/Modfwango/README.md

 #### Using Available APIs

-Modfwango comes packed with some available APIs to allow creating modules to be extremely easy.
+Modfwango comes packed with some APIs to allow creating modules to be extremely easy.
 A list of these are:
 * `ConnectionManagement`, `Connection` - Allows you to define, undefine, connect, and disconnect connections.
 * `EventHandling` - Allows you to create, preprocess, and register for events